rui314/mold/README.md

   So, all in all, incremental linking is tricky.
 I wanted to make the regular full link as fast as possible, so that we don't have to think about it.

+- Defining a completely new file format and use it

+  Sometimes, the ELF file format itself seems to be a limiting factor of improving linker's performance.
+We might be able to make a far better one if we create a new file format.

+  I rejected the idea because it apparently has the practical issue (backward compatibility issue) and also doesn't seem to improve performance of linkers that much.
+As clearly demonstrated by mold, it seems that we can create a fast linker for ELF.
+I believe ELF isn't that bad, after all.
+The semantics of the existing Unix linkers, such as the name resolution algorithm or the linker script, have slowed the linkers down, but that's not a problem of the file format itself.